-How to Identify: The adult is about $\frac{1}{4}$ inch long; it is brownish with white spots scattered over the body.
-The adult mouth parts are formed into a curved snout about $\frac{1}{46}$ inch long.
+How to Identify: The adult is about 1⁄4 inch long; it is brownish with white spots scattered over the body.
+The adult mouth parts are formed into a curved snout about

+1/16 inch long.
 The grub is curved, white, footless, and when mature, slightly longer than the adult.
-Both the adult and its grub may be found under or in the bark of damaged leaders.
+Both the adult and its grub may be found under the bark of damaged leaders where they feed on the inner bark.
+As the adults escape from the leader, they may also be found in the bark.